-- Close all the drains: tanks, lo-point drains, and have by-pass closed to water heater. - 2.
-With the coach completely drained, open V1 valve and insert siphon hose into container with sanitation solution.
-Valves and hose are located by water pump in side compartment.
-Be sure V2 valve is also closed.
+- 1. Close all the drains, tanks, lo-point drains, and have by-pass closed to water heater. - With the coach completely drained, open V1 valve and insert siphon hose into container with sanitation solution.
 Start the pump to draw liquid into the system until liquid comes through the faucets.
 Close faucets and pump will shut off.
-Lines are now full. - Should you desire to sanitize the tank, pour sanitation solution into the gravity water fill, which will drain into the fresh water tank.
+Lines are now full. - Should you desire to sanitize the tank, pour sanitation solution into the gravity water fill, which will drain into the fresh water tank - 4.
+Add additional water to the tank through the gravity water fill.
+Open faucets, close V- 1 valve, V-2 valve needs to be open.
+Start the pump to draw the liquid from the tank through the water system.
+When liquid flows freely from the faucets, close faucets.
+Pump will shut off. - 5.
+Allow this water solution to stand in the system for three hours. - 6.
+Drain solution and flush with fresh water.